Singulink/Singulink.Reflection.ObjectFactory/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/Singulink.Reflection.ObjectFactory.svg)](https://www.nuget.org/packages/Singulink.Reflection.ObjectFactory/)
 [![Build and Test](https://github.com/Singulink/Singulink.Reflection.ObjectFactory/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/Singulink.Reflection.ObjectFactory/actions?query=workflow%3A%22build+and+test%22)

-**ObjectFactory** provides methods to create objects and get delegates that call object constructors with matching parameters.
+**ObjectFactory** provides generic methods to create objects and get delegates that call object constructors with matching parameters.
 Delegates are cached so that they are shared across the application wherever they are requested.
-Performance is significantly improved over `System.Activator` (benchmarks below), providing over 100x speed improvement in some cases when parameters are involved.
+Performance has been extensively optimized for all .NET platforms (including Native AOT) and significantly improved over `System.Activator` (benchmarks below), providing over 100x speed improvements in some cases.

 ### About Singulink

-We are a small team of engineers and designers dedicated to building beautiful, functional and well-engineered software solutions.
+We are a small team of engineers and designers dedicated to building beautiful, functional, and well-engineered software solutions.
 We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

 This package is part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.